Code-Institute-Submissions/MS2-Classified-Records/README.md

 # Features

 ## Existing Features
+- Interactive navbar with responsive dropdown menu and social links
 - Welcome page, "New In" page which shows new items in stock
-- Interactive navbar with responsive dropdown menu and social links
+- Multiple choice quiz
 - Store contact and location info
 - Info on store opening hours
 - Interactive contact form which allows users to submit queries to the store
 - Interactive map with marker on store location
+- Footer containing external links to Discogs and social media sites
 - Documentation: ReadMe file
 - Accessibility
 - Git version control
 - GitHub remote repository
 - Deployed - hosted on GitHub Pages

+## Planned Features
+- Back-end focused development (Mailing list, customer database)
+- Add info on in-store events when it becomes possible to host them again in future

 ## Technologies Used
 - [HTML](https://www.w3.org/html/)